 Your baby needs iron for his developing body and brain, so be sure to offer iron-rich sources every day, such as meats and iron-fortified infant cereals.

-Meat: Look for single meats (such as beef, turkey, chicken and pork) with no additional ingredients (added water is OK).
+- Meat: Look for single meats (such as beef, turkey, chicken and pork) with no additional ingredients.
+Added water is OK.

-Juice can irritate young tummies, cause diarrhea and diaper rash, and lead to tooth decay.
-Don’t be fooled…baby juice is no different than any other juice.
-Your baby can get all the vitamins and minerals he needs from real veggies and fruits.
-If he learns to like them as a baby, he’s forming healthy eating habits early!
+Don’t be fooled…baby juice is no different from any other juice.
+Your baby can get all the vitamins and minerals she needs from real veggies and fruits.
+If she learns to like them as a baby, she’s forming healthy eating habits early!

 Read the label to avoid these added ingredients:

 - Extra sugar.
-You’ll find it on the label, listed as fruit juice or syrups, or sold as “baby desserts.”
+You’ll find it on the label, listed as sugar, cane sugar, fruit juice or syrups, or sold as “baby desserts.”

 - Salt.
-Salt is a learned taste, so exposing baby to it now means he’ll want more later on, which isn’t healthy for him.
+Salt is a learned taste, so exposing your baby to it now means he’ll want more later on, which isn’t healthy for him.
 Plus, his kidneys are still developing and can't handle too much salt.

 - Thickening agents, like flours and starches.
 Not only are they tough on young tummies, but they also replace the actual, healthy food you’re trying to buy.

 Glass baby jars are more convenient and often less expensive than pouches.
 You can pop off the top, heat jars in the microwave, stir and serve, then reuse or recycle.
-Just be sure you toss any food your baby doesn’t eat if you fed him straight out of the jar because the bacteria from his mouth will spoil the food.
+Just be sure you toss any food your baby doesn’t eat if you fed her straight out of the jar because the bacteria from her mouth will spoil the food.

 Another reason pouches are less desirable is because slurping food from a plastic pouch doesn’t teach your baby the important process of eating.
-It also doesn’t allow you to see the condition of the food inside the pouch, because it is squeezed directly into baby’s mouth.
+Plus, it also doesn’t allow you to see the condition of the food inside the pouch (is it moldy?), because it is squeezed directly into your baby’s mouth.
 If you do opt for a pouch, we recommend squirting the food onto a spoon to serve to your baby.